SockguardSockguard

 The Docker socket (/var/run/docker.sock) is effectively root access to your host.
 Any container with socket access can create privileged containers, mount the host filesystem, and escape containment entirely.

-• Owner label isolation — stamp created containers, networks, volumes, and build images with an owner label, auto-filter list/prune, deny cross-owner access
+• Owner label isolation — stamp label-capable creates and build images with an owner label, auto-filter labeled list/prune, deny cross-owner access across workload and control-plane resources

 • mTLS for remote TCP — non-loopback TCP requires mutual TLS 1.3 by default, plaintext TCP is an explicit legacy opt-in

-• Structured audit logging — JSON logs with method, path, decision, matched rule, latency, request ID
+• Structured access logging — JSON logs with method, raw path, normalized policy path, decision, matched rule, latency, canonical request ID, preserved client request ID when present, and W3C trace correlation fields

 • Default-deny — everything blocked unless explicitly allowed

-• Tecnativa compatible — drop-in replacement using the same environment variables
+• Tecnativa compatible — drop-in replacement for the current Tecnativa environment-variable surface

 Quick Start